How To Complete Schedule C Step by Step

 If your business is fairly simple and you aren't selling any products so you don't have to deal with the cost of goods sold, you might be able to complete Schedule C yourself, but be very sure you've met all the rules for deducting various business expenses.
 It's best to consult a qualified tax preparer for a more complicated return.

-I'm not a CPA or a tax attorney.
-This information on Schedule C is provided for general information purposes only.
-It's not intended to be tax or legal advice.
-Even if you have a simple business tax return, it might be a good idea to have a tax preparer look at your Schedule C to make sure you didn't miss anything.
+The above instruction on Schedule C is provided for general information purposes only and is not intended to be tax or legal advice.
+Even if you have a simple business tax return, it might make sense to have a tax preparer look at your Schedule C to make sure you didn't miss anything.